ahmetacikgoz/nsa-todo/README.md

 # nsa-todo

 NSA = NSAnkara
 This application is a practice application for NSAnkara.
-It will have new topic branches every weak.
+It will have new topic branches fortnightly.

 ## Contribution